- Phd thesis examination

 The presentation is followed by questioning.
 The Chair will give priority to questions from members of the PhD Thesis Examining Committee and any member of the university who has submitted written questions in advance.
 The oral examination should be structured in such a way that a period is set aside at the end of the examination for questions from non-Committee members.
-If the chair of the PhD Thesis Examining Committee is unsure of the appropriateness or relevance of a question, they should ask the members of the Committee whether any of them wishes to have the candidate answer the question, thus in effect making the question posed one which would be authorized by a member of the Committee.
+If the Chair of the PhD Thesis Examining Committee is unsure of the appropriateness or relevance of a question, they should ask the members of the Committee whether any of them wishes to have the candidate answer the question, thus in effect making the question posed one which would be authorized by a member of the Committee.

 The Chair, with agreement of the Examining Committee, will decide when to conclude the questioning.
-The candidate and audience will be asked to leave the room and the Examining Committee will deliberate in a closed session.
+The candidate and audience will be asked to leave the room (either physically or remotely) and the Examining Committee will deliberate in a closed session.
 The Graduate Officer, Departmental Chair, Faculty Associate Dean, Graduate Studies and Associate Vice-President, Graduate Studies and Postdoctoral Affairs may attend the closed session.
 Once a decision is made, the candidate is invited back into the room and informed by the Chair of the Committee’s decision.
 The Chair will provide a report to the Associate Vice-President, Graduate Studies and Postdoctoral Affairs on the conduct of the examination, any issues or problems that arose, and the decision of the Examining Committee.